Your life expectancy changes as you grow older.

 Life Expectancy at a Later Age

 Your life expectancy changes as you grow older because the formula leaves out the people who died at ages younger than your current age.
-For example, if we’re trying to determine your life expectancy at a time when you’re 50 years old, we don’t average in the numbers for people who died before reaching age 50.
-At this point we’re asking what is the average number of years people live beyond age 50, once they’ve reached that age.
+For example, if we’re trying to determine your life expectancy at a time when you’re 60 years old, we don’t average in the numbers for people who died before reaching age 60.
+At this point we’re asking what is the average number of years people live beyond age 60, once they’ve reached that age.
 That’s a higher number than the average for all people, because we’re eliminating people who died when they were younger.
-Here are some numbers from this table on the web site of the Social Security Administration:
+For example, in one analysis used by the Social Security Administration, male life expectancy at birth was about 74 years, but a 60-year-old male would be expected to live past his 80th birthday.

 Some people are surprised by these numbers.
 All their lives they heard about life expectancies somewhere in the 70’s, so at age 65 they figure the odds of living another decade aren’t very good.
 In reality, at age 65 the average male can expect to survive past his 80th birthday, and the average female even longer.